 Try and follow the '20/20/20 rule' to give your eyes a little rest.
 That means that every 20 minutes, you look 20 feet away for 20 seconds.

 Working in an office affords us the opportunity to both physically and psychologically leave our working life in the office at the end of the day.

 Caroline Boyd, business psychologist at The Manager Hub, says: ‘When you’re working from home, this isn’t so easy to achieve.
 However, creating a demarcation between work life and home life may be beneficial to your mental wellbeing.’

 If you’re lucky enough to have a whole room for your office, close the door on it when work is over and don’t return until the next time you’re due to start work.
-It's also worth tidying your office space at the end of each day so you don’t dread returning to it.
-Document boxes and file boxes can help with organisation.
+It's also worth tidying your office space at the end of each day so you don’t dread returning to it – a can help you get the job done.
+Document boxes and file boxes can also help with organisation.

 Sticking to a strict work time routine will help to structure your day.
 Set your alarm to get up, prioritise tasks and pause to mark progress at the end of each day.